maria-fischer/singularity-containers/R3.5.1_Bioc3.8/README.md

 ### Open a Bash shell on the container
 ```
-singularity run --bind /your/path/on/host/to/include IMAGENAME.simp bash
+singularity exec --bind /your/path/on/host/to/include IMAGENAME.simp bash
 ```

 ### Run RStudio server on the container (localhost port 8787, no password)